LambertLeong/LambertLeong.github.io/_posts/fun/2015-08-08-photo_gallery.md

 ---

 I enjoy going outside and exploring my beautiful home of Hawaii.
-Since good cameras have become cheaper and more accessible, I have started taking picture where every I go.
+Since good cameras have become cheaper and more accessible, I have started taking picture where ever I go.
 Here are a few examples of photos I have taken printed on canvas and metal.

 <!-- Container for the image gallery -->